A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Verification and validation of the ELAS simulator

-Discrete event simulators for organ allocation are typically validated by comparing simulated statistics over a simulation window to real statistics over the same time period \cite{ThompsonXSAM2004, shechterClinicallyBasedDiscreteEvent2005}.
-Examples of validated properties include the number of transplantations and the number of waitlist deaths over the simulation window.
-Such statistics are typically also presented stratified by patient groups.
+Discrete-event simulators for organ allocation are typically validated by comparing simulated statistics over a simulation window to real statistics over the same time period \citep{ThompsonXSAM2004, shechterClinicallyBasedDiscreteEvent2005}.
+Examples of validated properties include the number of transplantations and the number of waiting list deaths over the simulation window.
+Such statistics are typically also presented stratified by patient characteristics.
 We follow this practice to validate the ELAS simulator.

-In comparing simulated statistics to real statistics, we do not use traditional hypothesis testing (or confidence intervals), because \enquote{\emph{traditional hypothesis testing is not appropriate for measuring model validity because the null hypothesis that the true system and model are identical is almost always false}} \cite{shechterClinicallyBasedDiscreteEvent2005}.
+In comparing simulated statistics to observed statistics, we do not use traditional hypothesis testing (or confidence intervals) because \emph{``traditional hypothesis testing is not appropriate for measuring model validity because the null hypothesis that the true system and model are identical is almost always false''} \citep{shechterClinicallyBasedDiscreteEvent2005}.
 In fact, any difference between actually observed outcomes and simulations can be made statistically significant by increasing the number of simulation runs.
-Instead, we give insight into the variability of ELAS simulator outputs by reporting 95\% interquantile ranges (95\%-IQRs) for simulation runs.
-These interquantile ranges are obtained by simulating liver allocation 200 times and reporting the 2.5th and 97.5th percentiles.
-When the real summary statistic for a property of interest falls within the interquantile range, we say that the ELAS simulator is \textit{\enquote{well-calibrated}} for this property.
+Instead, we give insight into the variability of ELAS simulator outputs by reporting 95\% interquantile ranges (95\% IQRs) for simulation runs.
+These interquantile ranges are obtained by simulating liver allocation 200 times, and reporting the 2.5th and 97.5th percentiles for simulated outcomes of interest.
+When the real summary statistic for an outcome of interest falls within the interquantile range, we say that the ELAS simulator is \emph{``well-calibrated''} for this outcome.